Followers

 A Timely Retreat, An Untimely Pause

-With his flank exposed and crumbling, Washington ordered a retreat and the Americans withdraw from the hill.
+With his flank exposed and crumbling, Washington ordered a retreat, and the Americans withdrew from the hill.
 Unfortunately for the British, William Howe stays true to form and does not follow up on his success with a vigorous pursuit that might have destroyed the Continental Army and ended the war.
-Instead, he awaits reinforcements from the rest of his army and simply bivouacs his men on Chatterton Hill.
-This gave Washington time to move his army to stronger positions at nearby North Castle a few days later.
-Although the Americans lost the Chatterton heights along with someone hundred thirty killed and wounded, taking the heights cost Howe some two hundred fifty irreplaceable British and Hessian troops killed and wounded.
+Instead, he waits for reinforcements from the rest of his army and simply bivouacs his men on Chatterton Hill.
+This gives Washington time to move his army to stronger positions at nearby North Castle a few days later.
+Although the Americans lost the Chatterton Heights along with approximately one hundred thirty killed and wounded, taking the heights cost Howe around two hundred fifty irreplaceable British and Hessian troops killed and wounded.
 In a sense, Howe came out ahead in that Washington ultimately evacuated New York and abandoned the defenders of Fort Washington to their ultimate demise.
-But the war of posts would now morph into a war of maneuver, this time across the Jerseys.
+But the war of posts would now evolve into a war of maneuver, this time across the Jerseys.

 A Halloween Connection?

-Little remembered in history, the action at Chatterton Hill has a connection to American lore and the eerie celebration of Halloween.
-Washington Irving’s story, The Legend of Sleepy Hollow, and the film, Sleepy Hollow, are centered on the haunting by a “Headless Hessian Horseman.”
-By some accounts, Irving based the story on an incident during the Battle of White Plains when a Hessian soldier, decapitated by a cannon shot on Chatterton Hill, roams the Westchester night seeking vengeance. so Chatterton Hill leaves a legacy of little military importance but an eerie contribution to American folklore… oh yes, and your humble author passed his road test - first time.
+Little remembered in history, the action at Chatterton Hill has a link to American folklore and the spooky celebration of Halloween.
+Washington Irving’s story, The Legend of Sleepy Hollow, and the film, Sleepy Hollow, focus on the haunting by a “Headless Hessian Horseman.”
+According to some accounts, Irving based the story on an incident during the Battle of White Plains when a Hessian soldier, decapitated by a cannon shot on Chatterton Hill, roams the Westchester night seeking vengeance.
+So, Chatterton Hill leaves a legacy of little military importance but an eerie contribution to American folklore… oh yes, and your humble author passed his road test - first time.

 A Hessian's death at Chatterton Hill may have inspired